 Rockwell Collins Expands Airport Passenger Processing Offering with Acquisition of Pulse.Aero

-Rockwell Collins' acquisition of Pulse.Aero expands the company's strong passenger processing offerings beyond agent and self-service check-in to include new applications and services. )--Rockwell Collins has acquired Pulse.Aero Limited, a UK-based company specializing in self-service bag drop solutions and airline applications, to enhance the company's passenger processing services for airports and airlines.
+This acquisition further expands Rockwell Collins' Information Management Services strategy to enable the connected aviation ecosystem.
+Rockwell Collins' acquisition of Pulse.Aero expands the company's strong passenger processing offerings beyond agent and self-service check-in to include new applications and services.

 Add your comments below